fatemehjamshidian/Python_in_Neuroimaging_Course/README.md

 # fMRI_Processing_Course

 Welcome to the fMRI Analysis Course in Python!
 This repository contains materials for learning how to analyze functional Magnetic Resonance Imaging (fMRI) data using Python.

-The course covers essential concepts in neuroimaging, data preprocessing, statistical analysis, and visualization techniques, utilizing various Python libraries such as NiBabel, Numpy, Scipy, and Nilearn.
+The course covers essential concepts in neuroimaging, data preprocessing, statistical analysis, and visualization techniques, utilizing various Python libraries such as **NiBabel**, **Numpy**, **Scipy**, and **Nilearn**.

 ### *Course Structure*